 Combine preferably in a plastic applicator bottle, apply as above, if buildup is heavy leave on longer before rinsing and/or repeat.

-NOTE: If your hair is longer than shoulder length and/or thick you may have to double the recipe.
+the recipe.
 Those with very hard water may also need to increase amount of ACV.
 Instead of plain water you may want to try an herbal infusion (such as chamomile or rosemary) for added benefit to the hair.

 2A/3A, medium length, layered, colored dark/medium ash blonde - "CGer" since April '02.